Quick and Dirty AArch64 MMU setup

 In EL1

 bits to 1.
-In addition to these steps on could also set up exception tables at this point.
+In addition to these steps one could also set up exception tables at this point.

 Setting up the MMU

 Since this is a “quick and dirty” setup, we try to get a working MMU with as little configuration as possible.
-We will be using five system registers: the Memory Attribute Indirection Register mair_el1, the Translation Control Register tcr_el1, Translation Table Base Registers ttbr0_el1/ttbr1_el1 and the System Control Register sctlr_el1.
+We will be using five system registers: the Memory Attribute Indirection Register mair_el1

 We will be using a 4 KB granule size with 48-bit virtual addresses.
 A 48-bit virtual address has the following structure: